pmalex/lattice-modularity-test/README.md

 For how it work - see readme.

-Sorry, that my code is wery bad and unstable.
+Warning, this code is wery bad and unstable.